 Please keep this notice with your records.
 It may help you if we ask you for other information.
 If you have questions about the rules for filing and giving information, please call or visit any Internal Revenue Service office.

-The table below shows burden estimates based upon current statutory requirements as of December 13, 2012, for taxpayers filing a 2012 Form 1040EZ tax return.
+The table, later, shows burden estimates based upon current statutory requirements as of November 2013, for taxpayers filing a 2013 Form 1040EZ tax return.
 Time spent and out-of-pocket costs are presented separately.
 Time burden is broken out by taxpayer activity, with recordkeeping representing the largest component.
 Out-of-pocket costs include any expenses incurred by taxpayers to prepare and submit their tax returns.
 Examples include tax return preparation and submission fees, postage and photocopying costs, and tax preparation software costs.
 While these estimates do not include burden associated with post-filing activities, IRS operational data indicate that electronically prepared and filed returns have fewer arithmetic errors, implying lower post-filing burden.